New black-to-white hole solutions with improved geometry and energy conditions: Introduction

 An interesting aspect of unifying QG with RBHs is the possibility of obtaining black-to-white hole solutions (For recent review we refer to Ref.~\cite{chy3}).
 Classical relativity dictates that black holes are the ultimate outcome of stellar evolution.
 However, with the consideration of QG effects, the tendency of black holes to undergo total collapse halts near the Planck scale.
 This intriguing phenomenon results in the emergence of a spacetime channel at the center of the black hole, facilitating the passage of matter that was absorbed by the black hole.
 Consequently, this matter is then ejected into a spacetime possessing properties opposite to those of the black hole, known as white holes.
 The black-to-white hole solutions challenge the conventional notion that black holes are the final stage of stellar evolution.
 Instead, they demonstrate that matter entering black holes can be subsequently released through white holes, effectively preserving the conservation of information.
-This intriguing discovery has led researchers to shift their focus towards investigating black-to-white hole solutions and exploring their associated properties, see e.g., Refs.~\cite{chr25,chr26,chr27,chr28,chr29,chr30,chr31,chr32,chr33,chr34,chr35,chr36}.
+This intriguing discovery has led researchers to shift their focus towards investigating black-to-white hole solutions and exploring their associated properties, see e.g., Refs.~\cite{chr25,chr26,chr27,chr28,chr29,chr30,chr31,chr32,chr33,chr34,chr35,chr36,chr37,chr38}.

-As an illustration, we highlight two notable examples of RBHs with the effect of QG.
-The first one was constructed by Simpson and Visser in Ref.~\cite{cha26}.
+As an illustration, we highlight two notable examples of RBHs with the effects of QG.
+The first one was constructed by Simpson and Visser in Ref.~\cite{cha26}, which is a solution of Einstein’s equation when considering the coupling of the gravitational interaction with a phantom scalar field with a nonlinear electrodynamics \cite{chb32+,chb32}.
 They remove the singularity by replacing $r$ in the components of Schwarzschild metric with ${\sqrt {{r^2} + {a^2}} }$, yielding an intriguing line element for the RBH (S-V black hole) that can be expressed as follows: